-New Addington resident Emma West gained (presumably) unwanted global attention in late 2011, when a video showing a woman abusing ethnic minority tram passengers was posted on YouTube.
+New Addington resident Emma West gained (presumably) unwanted global attention in late 2011, when a video showing her abusing ethnic minority tram passengers was posted on YouTube.
 Following five adjournments of her trial, West eventually pleaded guilty to a charge of racially aggravated harassment and was bound over to keep the peace and be of good behaviour for 12 months.

 News media again descended on New Addington in August 2012 – in particularly harrowing circumstances.
 A week-long search for missing schoolgirl Tia Sharp culminated in the discovery of her body in the loft of her grandmother’s house in The Lindens, in the Fieldway locale.
 Police subsequently charged Stuart Hazell, the grandmother’s partner, with murder.
 On the fifth day of his Old Bailey trial in May 2013, Hazell changed his plea to guilty.
 He was sentenced to life imprisonment and will have to serve a minimum of 38 years before he can be considered for release.
 Croydon council subsequently demolished the house in which Tia had died, and those on either side.
 Two new council homes were built in their stead and the number of the house where the murder took place was not reused.